Identifiability for Blind Source Separation of Multiple Finite Alphabet Linear Mixtures

 Second, we comment on assumption A\ref{condit}.
 Given A\ref{asstheoID}, assumption A\ref{condit} reveals $\wei$ as identifiable as soon as we can assign a collection of observations to rows in $E$ in a unique way.
-When $\wei$ is determined, identifiability of $\Sou$ follows from $ASB(\wei) > 0$.
-For A\ref{condit} to check, we need to assume a fixed, given $E$ which depends on $\rho$ in A\ref{asstheoID}.
-However, $\rho$ does not need to be known, in order to be able to verify condition A\ref{condit}, i.e., one does not need to know which observations correspond to rows in $E$.
-In practice, the choice of $E$ will depend on the specific application and different choices of $E$ lead to different identifiability conditions A\ref{condit}.
+If for some $\sigma \neq \rho \in S_\m^\n$ $\tilde{\wei}$ in A\ref{condit} fulfills the conditions in (\ref{condWeiTilde}), $\tilde{\wei}$ is a different mixing weight which can produce the same mixture $\mix$ with some sources fulfilling A\ref{asstheoID} and hence, $(\wei, \Sou)$ is not identifiable.
+However, if such a $\sigma \neq \rho \in S_\m^\n$ does not exists, $\wei$ is uniquely determined from $\mix$ and identifiability of $\Sou$ follows from $ASB(\wei) > 0$.

 In Section \ref{subsec:sc} we will show that for some specific choices of $E$ A\ref{condit} always holds, i.e., A\ref{asstheoID} already implies identifiabiliy.
 The following example shows that this is not true in general, i.e., not for any choice of $E$.

 \begin{exampleon} With the notation of (\ref{modeld}) and Theorem \ref{theoId}, let $\n=\m=3$, $\Al=\{0,1,\frac{21}{6+\sqrt{15}},6\}$, $\wei = \left(\frac{6 - \sqrt{15}}{30}, \frac{6 + \sqrt{15}}{30}, 0.6 \right)$, and